Adam Duvall Player Props: Red Sox vs. Giants

-On Friday, Adam Duvall (.625 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 10:15 PM ET.
+Adam Duvall -- with a slugging percentage of .588 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the San Francisco Giants, with Ryan Walker on the mound, on July 29 at 7:15 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Braves.
+In his most recent appearance, he collected two extra-base hits (2-for-4 with two doubles) against the Giants.

 Adam Duvall Game Info & Props vs. the Giants